Max Kepler Preview, Player Props: Twins vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have a 4.12 team ERA that ranks 14th among all MLB pitching staffs.
+- The Rangers' 4.11 team ERA ranks 14th across all league pitching staffs.

-- Rangers pitchers combine to rank 12th in baseball in home runs allowed (146 total, 1.1 per game).
+- Rangers pitchers combine to allow 147 total home runs at a clip of 1.1 per game (to rank 12th in baseball).

-- In his most recent time out on Sunday against the Milwaukee Brewers, the right-hander tossed 3 2/3 innings, allowing three earned runs while surrendering three hits.
+- In his most recent outing on Tuesday against the Arizona Diamondbacks, the left-hander went eight scoreless innings while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.